 Martyn Cobourne is Professor and Academic Head of Orthodontics at King’s College London and Honorary Consultant in Orthodontics at Guy’s and St Thomas’ NHS Foundation Trust.
 He graduated from King’s College School of Medicine and Dentistry in 1990 and after a series of junior hospital posts in Bristol and London undertook specialty training in orthodontics at King’s College Hospital, obtaining his Membership in Orthodontics in 1997.
 He was awarded a Medical Research Council Clinical Training Fellowship in 1998 and completed a PhD at the United Medical and Dental Schools, University of London in 2002.
 Martyn was appointed as a Senior Lecturer and Hon Consultant in Orthodontics at King’s College London Dental Institute in 2004.
 His research is primarily focused on investigating the role of molecular signaling pathways during the early development of the head and face.
 However, he is also interested in the effectiveness of contemporary orthodontic treatment and has led a number of clinical trials investigating treatment efficiency.
 He has published over 115 peer-reviewed articles and is the author of two successful orthodontic textbooks.
 He was Director of Research at the British Orthodontic Society from 2012-2016 and is currently Editor-in-Chief of the Journal of Orthodontics.
 He was elected to the Faculty Board in 2017and is the Chair of the Faculty's Examinations committee.

-Mr Jagtar Dhanda
+Professor Jagtar Dhanda